Tuufless/FFXIV-Elemental-Raid-Macros/3.0_heavensward/extreme_trials/thordan/README.md

 ## Markers

-You can use markers in this fight, but it's not really needed as Thordan leaves behind his sword at North for the parts where you have map-relative spreads.
+You can use markers in this fight, but they're not really needed as Thordan leaves his sword behind at true North for the parts where you have map-relative spreads.

 - `ABCD` are for orientation.
 - The `1` marker is for the marked healer at the first Knights of Round mechanic.